dhirajsriram/Pokedex-React-V2/README.md

 <p align="center"><img src="/docs/Sidenav.jpg"></p>

-There is also a **randomise** button at the bottom of the page which randomises the result based on their numbers.
+There is also a **randomize** button at the bottom of the page which randomizes the result based on their numbers.

 <p align="center"><img src="/docs/Randomise.jpg"></p>